About This Calendar

 All entries will be reviewed by a calendar editor.
-Submissions may be edited for clarity, grammar, appropriateness, and length.
+It is required that events have a small description explaining what the event is about.
 You will be contacted if your submission is rejected or requires additional information.

 Entries generally will be posted to the calendar within three working days after submission.
 You may submit your event as soon as your details are confirmed.

 To cancel an event or change information, use the Change My Entry form.